12 Best Golf Rangefinders – 2025 Reviews & Buying Guide

 Callaway 300 Pro Laser Rangefinder (2021)

-This rangefinder ranks #1 because it has earned the highest average score across our rating criteria which includes accuracy, speed, performance, features, and value for money.
+This rangefinder ranks #1 because it performed the best across our rating criteria which includes accuracy, speed, performance, features, and value for money.

-When you think of the best golf rangefinder brands, Callaway might not cross your mind.
+When you think of the best brands for golf rangefinders, Callaway might not cross your mind.
 But it turns out that they make some of the best rangefinders on the market.

 The 300 Pro is one of their most successful models, selling like hot cakes year after year.
 Their newest iteration offers several improvements including Pin Acquisition Technology and Magnahold for securing the unit to your cart frame.

 What earns the 300 Pro the #1 spot on our list, however, is the fact that it has all the fixings and it’s simply better than other rangefinders in its price range.
-Many argue that it’s just as good as the Bushnell Tour V5 Shift which is much more expensive.
+Many argue that it’s just as good as a high-end Bushnell model like the Tour V5 Shift, which is much more expensive.

 Features